PRETgroup/easy-rte/README.md

 ### Using CBMC on AB5

+Remember to install CBMC with either `sudo apt install cbmc` or from https://www.cprover.org/cbmc/

+Short command: you can run CBMC automatically on build with the command `make c_enf run_cbmc PROJECT=ab5`.

+For more details:

 Once you have compiled AB5 using `make c_enf PROJECT=ab5`, you can navigate to `/example/ab5` directory.

 You will see that a file `cbmc_main_ab5.c` is automatically generated for you.
 You may open this file to inspect it.